tucunduva/ardour3-floss-tutorial/_posts/2014-08-21-further-region-operations.md

   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 ---

-Here you will learn a few more things you can do with Regions.
+In this section you will learn a few more things you can do with Regions.

 Right-clicking a selected Region reveals a context menu.
 The first item in the menu (labeled with the Region's name) contains a large sub-menu.